Rating is available when the video has been rented.

-The Content and Anatomic views are traversed via 5 common elements.
+INTERACTION POINTS: The Content and Anatomic views are traversed via 5 common elements.

 PERSONAL IDENTIFICATION components enable both the patient and doctor to share and store information.
 Identification occurs when the patient or doctor places their identification card on the Surface.
 For the patient, the identification card provides the ability to share and receive content from their Microsoft HealthVault account.
 For doctors, identification allows them to share generic and educational content with the patient.

 The ANATOMIC LOCATOR enables the doctor to focus on a specific area of the body.
 This action is performed by selecting and manipulating one of five body types that can be used for accessing content: exterior, organ, circulatory, nervous and skeletal.

 The ORB MENU draws data from the patients HealthVault account when a patient enters the content view.
 This hierarchical and easily navigated menu enables the selection of new content for the current session through the selection and dragging of content orbs located near the patients HealthVault card.

 The WEB MENU allows the doctor to display content within the Anatomical View.
 Once a body type is selected, key points on the body relating to the shared content are highlighted.
 This content includes documents, static images, and videos arranged around the point of interest.